nadsbuhdha/portfolio-project-2/README.md

 ### Homepage buttons

-The home page features two buttons which direct the user either to start the game or the rules page which has additional information for the user should they need it.
+The home page features two buttons which direct the user either to start the game or the rules page, which has additional information for the user, should they need it.

 ![alt text](assets/images/homepage-buttons.webp 'home page buttons')